Tu Aashiqui: Jannat Zubair Rahmani’s Mother MIFFED With Makers Over Jannat & Ritvik’s Kissing Scene!

 Tu Aashiqui is one of the popular shows on Colors TV.
 Jannat Zubair Rahmani and Ritvik Arora are seen playing the roles of Pankti and Ahaan.

 The viewers are loving Pankti and Ahaan's love track.
 Currently, the show focuses on Pankti's dream of becoming a singer and her love, Ahaan supporting her.
-The track consists of a few romantic scenes between the lead pairs.
+The track consists of a few romantic scenes between the lead pair.

 Jannat’s Mother Created A Scene!

 According to Spotboye report, Jannat's mother had some reservations for shooting romantic sequences!
-It is being said that she created a scene when the makers asked 16-year-old Jannat to kiss Ritvik for a romantic sequence!
+It is being said that she created a scene when the makers asked the 16-year-old Jannat to kiss Ritvik for a romantic sequence!

 Pankti & Ahaan’s Kissing Scene